echogarden-project/echogarden/docs/Tasklist.md

 * Support substituting to graphemes in lexicons, not only phonemes
 * Cache lexicons to avoid parsing the JSON each time it is loaded (this may not be needed for if the file is relatively small)
 * Is it possible to pre-phonemize common words like "the" or is it a bad idea / not necessary?
-* Add support for text preprocessing for all engines that can benefit from it (possibly including cloud engines).
+* Add support for text preprocessing for all engines that can benefit from it (possibly including cloud engines)
 * Add SAPI pronunciation to lexicons (you already have the pronunciations for `en_US` and `en_GB`)
 * Try to use entity recognition to detect years, dates, currencies etc., which would disambiguate cases where it is not clear, like "in 1993" in "She was born in 1993" and "It searched in 1993 websites"
 * Option to add POS tags to timeline, if available